+For the nonlinear calculations, we truncate the Fourier series at $M=3$ temporal and $N=4$ spanwise modes, while we specify at the inlet that the oblique wave has amplitude 0.141\% based on the free-stream $u$-velocity.
 We select $N_\beta$ to be the smallest value such that the relative error in the $N$-factor is 0.1\% with respect to the reference solution (greedy selection with $N_\beta=30$).
 For NOWNS, heuristic and greedy parameter selection require $N_\beta = 18$ and $N_\beta = 6$, respectively, resulting in a speed-up of 3.83 for the greedy approach.
-Figure~\ref{fig:oblique-nowns} compares solutions obtained using NOWNS with $N_\beta=6$ for greedy and heuristic selection, and shows that heuristic selection leads to solution blow-up, while greedy does not.